U.S. wants faster vaccinations as pandemic worsens, job market suffers

 “It is not necessary to vaccinate all individuals in one phase before moving on to the next phase,” Judy Persichilli, the state’s health commissioner, said at a news briefing alongside the governor.

-Reporting by Maria Caspani, Barbara Goldberg and Michael Erman in New York, Lucia Mutikani in Washington, Anurag Maan in Bengaluru, and Dan Whitcomb in Los Angeles; editing by Bill Berkot, Dan Grebler and Jonathan Oatis
+Reporting by Maria Caspani, Barbara Goldberg and Michael Erman in New York, Lucia Mutikani in Washington, Anurag Maan in Bengaluru, Lisa Shumaker in Chicago and Dan Whitcomb in Los Angeles; editing by Bill Berkot, Dan Grebler, Jonathan Oatis and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.